allaydesai/Advance-Lane-Finding/writeup_template.md

 | 300, 682      | 460, 720      |
 | 700, 682      | 804, 720      |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by looking at the `src` and `dst` points on a test image and its warped counterpart to verify that the lines appear about parallel in the warped image.

-![alt text][image4]
+![alt text][image3]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+Once I had the warped image, I took a histogram of pixels, and the peaks helped me locate the starting points of lanes.
+The histogram of one test image can be seen below:

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: